Our Work

 Collaboration Workshops

-“The Health and Care Group provides ongoing advice and support to members on all aspects of healthcare and community living.”
+Through its work in health and care, CoR provides ongoing advice and support to members on all aspects of healthcare and community living.

-Over the past year, the Group’s work has included both the monthly online Care Forum and contributions to two Collaboration Workshops.
-The first, the Eldercare Workshop, explored ageing and care within religious communities, covering models of care, managing health needs, closing care homes, and CQC guidance.
-The second, Care in Communities, focused on supporting congregations providing care in non-registered community settings, with sessions on adult social care, employment of lay staff, and practical approaches to community-based support.
+This support is offered through initiatives such as the monthly online Care Forum and annual Workshop.
+Topics have included ageing and eldercare within religious communities, models of care, managing increasing health needs, closing care homes, understanding CQC guidance, adult social care, care in non-registered community settings, the employment of lay staff, and practical approaches to community-based support.

-Looking ahead, the Group is developing further initiatives on mental health and capacity, supporting those living with dementia, and good practice in the employment of lay staff.
-Its work continues to strengthen the quality of care within religious communities and to support congregations in responding confidently to evolving needs.
+CoR also engages with emerging areas of need, including mental health and mental capacity, supporting those living with dementia, and promoting good practice in the employment and support of lay staff.
+Through this ongoing work, CoR seeks to strengthen the quality of care within religious communities and to support congregations in responding confidently to changing needs.

 Online Care Forum

-The monthly Online Care Forum is a regular networking meeting held on the last Wednesday of each month from 12–1pm, bringing together those who run or manage registered and unregistered care homes, as well as congregations providing care in community houses.
+The monthly Online Care Forum is a regular networking meeting held on the last Wednesday of each month, bringing together those who run or manage registered and unregistered care homes, as well as congregations providing care in community houses.
 The forum offers a valuable space to share best practice, explore common challenges, and support one another in delivering high-quality care.

 Open to religious and their lay colleagues involved in care provision, the forum also contributes to developing a set of core standards for non-CQC registered settings.
 Participants are encouraged to attend regularly and to invite others who may benefit from the shared learning and peer support offered.